The migrant files

-BRUSSELS - Refugees and migrants spend over €1 billion a year to reach Europe.
+BRUSSELS - Refugees and migrants spend over €1 billion a year trying to reach Europe.
 Europeans pay a similar amount to keep them out.
-A few companies benefit handsomely in the process.
-The hope business is cruel—and highly lucrative.
+A few companies benefit handsomely from this process.
+The hope business is cruel and highly lucrative.

-In August 2013, a group of 15 European journalists, statisticians and software developers launched, with Journalismfund.eu's support, The Migrants Files project to acquire reliable, comprehensive data on the deaths of migrants seeking to enter Europe.
+In August 2013, a group of fifteen European journalists, statisticians and software developers launched The Migrants Files project with the aim of acquiring reliable and comprehensive data on the deaths of migrants attempting to enter Europe.

-This time, the Migrants Files team follows the money, at least some of the funds that flow through public and private hands as Europe struggles to contain the flood of migrants at its borders.
-They look at some of the costs 'Fortress Europe' imposes on taxpayers—and reveal some of the economic winners from Europe’s closed-door immigration policy.
+This time, the Migrants Files team is following the money -at least some of the funds flowing through public and private hands as Europe struggles to contain the influx of migrants at its borders.
+They examine some of the costs that 'Fortress Europe' imposes on taxpayers and reveal the economic beneficiaries of Europe’s closed-door immigration policy.

 R&D projects

-European borders are under constant surveillance, even with military technology developed by private-held companies financed with EU subsidies.
-A team of journalists, statisticians and developers from over 15 European countries analysed 39 research and developments projects financed by the EU and the European Space Agency (ESA) from 2002 to 2013.
-Among the biggest profiteers were some of the largest European arms manufacturers: Airbus Group, Finmeccanica and Thales Group.
+European borders are under constant surveillance, even using military technology developed by private companies that have received EU subsidies.
+A team of journalists, statisticians and developers from over 15 European countries analysed 39 research and development projects financed by the EU and the European Space Agency (ESA) between 2002 and 2013.
+Some of the largest European arms manufacturers were among the biggest profiteers: Airbus Group, Finmeccanica and Thales Group.

 All data on research projects is available here.